New Year Pig-Out

 My long weekend had basically been a period of pigging out.
 Saturday we celebrated Jaime’s birthday with some food and drinks at Ang Pulo.
 It was also my brother’s birthday, which he celebrated with the family on Sunday.
 That meant a whole day at Greenbelt of eating (Kenji Tei), movies, and then more food (Starbucks, Cibo).
-At that point I forgot that I had a buffet lunch scheduled with Charlie and Cholo (Jaime and the others weren’t able to go) the next day — at Sambo Kojin.
-Charlie and I went to the gym after (a story that merits a separate blog post) but even after that I still pigged out a bit.
+At that point I forgot that I had a buffet lunch scheduled with C and Cholo (Jaime and the others weren’t able to go) the next day — at Sambo Kojin.
+C and I went to the gym after (a story that merits a separate blog post) but even after that I still pigged out a bit.
 Not to mention my dinner with James yesterday, and another meet-up tonight.

 Let’s just say I’ve been celebrating Chinese New Year with the rest of the other Asians by keeping my belly full these days.
 Which is probably not the best idea, but it makes my tummy happy.